openhwgroup/cva6/cv32e40x/sim/README.md

 its associated tests from `../tests/core`.
 This testbench and tests were inherited from the PULP-Platform team and have been modified only slightly.

-#### uvmt_cv32
+#### uvmt
-The Makefile will run the SystemVerilog/UVM verification environment found in `../tb/uvmt_cv32` and the associated tests from `../tests/uvmt_cv32`.
+The Makefile will run the SystemVerilog/UVM verification environment found in `../tb/uvmt` and the associated tests from `../tests/uvmt`.

 #### tools
-Tool specific sub-dirs for some of the tools used in the CV32.
+Tool specific sub-dirs for some of the tools used in the CV32E40X.
 For example, Tcl control files for waveform viewing support.